davidgohel/ReporteRs/README.md

 * Create docx, pptx or html files with only a few lines of R code.
 * Add tables, plots, text or tables of contents into Word, PowerPoint and html documents.
 * Customize formatting of R outputs.
-* Design and format any complex table
+* Design and format any complex table.

 Installation
 ------------